123456-RAJ/BioInference2026-niche-overlap/README.md

 This repository was prepared to support reproducible research and software transparency.

-The included synthetic dataset allows users to execute the full workflow without access to the original research dataset.
+The included synthetic dataset allows users to execute the full workflow without access to the original dataset.

-The file `sessionInfo.txt` records the software environment used to generate the example outputs and provides information on package versions and platform details.

 ## License